Political scientist, Kaipūtaiao tōrangapū

 You may need

-- a postgraduate degree in political studies, international relations, or similar
+- a bachelor's degree in political science and policy or similar area

 If you’re in school